jelebg/mitsi/README.md

 * Instant search bar for tables, columns, indexes and constraints
 * Graph navigation, and graph interactions to display table data and metadata
 * Pathfinding using the relation graph
-* "Candidate FK" detection to find FK to create, or to display links between tables that is not defined as foreign key constraint
+* "Candidate FK" detection to find FK to create, or to display links between tables that are not defined as foreign key constraint
 * Layers to display differences between database schemas

 Watch this silent video to see this functionalities in action : [https://www.youtube.com/watch?v=VqIGvtIy5l0](https://www.youtube.com/watch?v=VqIGvtIy5l0)